jwyllie83/drive_check/README.md

 # drive_check

 `drive_check` is a quick tool I wrote when I couldn't find anything that quite met my needs for verifying that a hard drive had a finishing wipe applied property to it.
 Most hard drive tools, like [dban](https://sourceforge.net/projects/dban/), will finish with a zero-byte wipe over the whole drive.
-This can verify that, indeed, all of the bytes are zeroed out that are readalbe.
+This can verify that, indeed, all of the bytes are zeroed out that are readable.

 # Warning